absmach/supermq/provision/README.md

 curl -s -S  -X POST  http://localhost:<MG_PROVISION_HTTP_PORT>/mapping -H "Authorization: Bearer <token|api_key>" -H 'Content-Type: application/json' -d '{"external_id": "<external_id>", "external_key": "<external_key>"}'
 ```

-Or if you want to specify a name for thing different than in `config.toml` you can specify post data as:
+Or if you want to specify a name for client different than in `config.toml` you can specify post data as:

 ```json
 {